twhite96/twhite96/README.md

-### Hey 👋🏽!
-I'm Tiffany, and here are some interesting facts about me.
+### Hey! 👋🏽 I'm Tiffany, and here are some interesting facts about me.

 I want to build cool stuff, and I hope to be able to do that with your team.
 As someone leveling up, I *do* have some lingering junior engineer habits that I am trying to shake.